Bitcoin-Association-Switzerland/bitcoin-association-switzerland/statutes.md

 Pursuant to Articles 60 et sqq.
-Civil Code (Zivilgesetzbuch) an association is organized under the name „Bitcoin Association Switzerland“ (hereinafter the “Association”) with its domicile in Zurich.
+Civil Code (Zivilgesetzbuch) an association is organized under the name „Bitcoin Association Switzerland“ (hereinafter the “Association”) with its domicile in Zug.

 ## Art.
 1 Objective